compulim/message-port-rpc/README.md

 Yes, thanks to the [Structured Clone Algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm), you can send objects of `Error` class.

-However, there are slight difference in the error object received.
+However, there are slight differences in the error object received.

 ```ts
 const obj = await stub();